kristjanvalur/py-asynkit/README.md

 pending.  if `immediate` is `True`, it is placed at the head of the runnable queue to be next in line for execution.

+- This method should probably not be used directly.
+Throwing exceptions into tasks should be _synchronous_, i.e. we should deliver them immediatelly, because there is no way to queue pending exceptions and they do not add up in any meaningful way.
+  Prefer to use `task_interrupt()` below.

+- This method will **fail** if the target task has a pending _cancellation_, that is, it is in the process of waking up with a pending `CancelledError`.
+Cancellation is currently asynchronous, while throwing tasks is intended to be synchronous.

 ### `task_interrupt()`

 ```python